 Every employer and business is different.
 Depending on an employer’s values or the coverage they’re looking for, catastrophic insurance may not be the right fit.
 Here are a few situations where catastrophic insurance might not work:

 You want to provide a benefits plan to keep employees healthy and well by covering their day-to-day expenses, like Health and Dental.

-(Recommended: Traditional Extended Health Care and Dental).
+(Recommended: Traditional Extended Health Care (EHC) and Dental Insurance).

 You have an existing plan with stable claims history but feel they’re paying premiums for underutilized benefits and want to reduce costs.

 Your employees value flexibility and want to decide when and for what to use their coverage.

 (Recommended: Spending Account).

 I want to provide catastrophic coverage to my employees.
 In addition, I want to include coverage for their day-to-day health expenses.
 How can I do that?

 A Health Care Spending Account (HCSA) pairs well with catastrophic insurance.